Is the UNT Health Science Center PA Program accredited?

 How important is grade point average (GPA) in the competitive admissions process?

 The minimum required cumulative GPA for admission is 2.85 as calculated by CASPA.
 A minimum science GPA is not required.
 Maintaining the minimum required GPA is not necessarily equivalent to achieving a competitive GPA.
 What is considered competitive varies according to the quality of the applicant pool during each application cycle.
 The average overall GPA for the entering class of 2014 was 3.65.
-Students in the entering class of 2014 achieved overall GPAs that ranged from 3.03 to 4.0.
+Students in the entering class of 2015 achieved overall GPAs that ranged from 3.25 to 4.0.
+The average overall GPA for the 2015 entering class was 3.71 as calculated by CASPA.
 The Admissions Committee does not base decisions solely on an applicant’s GPA.
 The overall quality and breadth of academic preparation is also considered along with our other application selection factors.

 Is there a minimum required grade in prerequisite coursework?